naresh-vunnam/MR_project_group_6/README.md

 ![mapperPNG](LowestSizeResources/MinAppChart.png?raw=true)

 ### Naresh Vunnam
-For each year find the total number of apps that are updated.
+For each year find the total number of apps that are updated for the year 2018.

 	Mapper input:
 		-App: Infinte Painter